We accept Medicaid & most insurances. View list

 Ability to Work Independently

 Many individuals on the autism spectrum possess a strong sense of independence and self-motivation.
 They are often comfortable working autonomously and managing their tasks efficiently.
 This quality makes them well-suited for jobs that require self-direction and minimal supervision, such as writing and editing or animal care.
 The ability to work independently allows autistic individuals to focus on their strengths and flourish in their chosen careers.
+Remote work opportunities offer autistic individuals control over their work environment, allowing them to tailor their surroundings to their needs and preferences.

 Clear Communication Skills